ABOUT

 For Indigenous Ears Only - A Space For Reflection and Action: Naming the Cannibal: Settler Colonialism in the ENGO Sector, Reflections on working in the ENGO Sector, Centering Indigenous Thought in the ENGO Sector, Visioning a Decolonial Environmental Sector.

-Decolonizing ENGO-First Nations Partnerships Alumni - Fall Gathering: The Gathering will be led by Damien and Les, is open to DEFNP ENGO alumni (any stream) and will take place October 15-17, 2025 at the School of Indigenous Learning (SOIL) in Anishinaabe
+Decolonizing ENGO-First Nations Partnerships Alumni - Fall Gathering: The Gathering was led by Damien and Les, and 19 DEFNP ENGO alumni attended October 15-17, 2025 at the School of Indigenous Learning (SOIL) in Anishinaabe Aki, Thunder Bay, Ontario.

 Dr. Damien Lee is President of Gimiwan Consulting and Research and a member of Fort William First Nation and holds a PhD in Indigenous Studies from the University of Manitoba, and a Master of Arts in Indigenous Governance from the University of Victoria.
 Dr. Lee has extensive experience facilitating/teaching adult-focused education at the post-secondary level.
-They serve mainly Indigenous communities and Indigenous-led organizations by providing research and workshop services based in decolonial ethics and Indigenous worldviews.
+Gimiwan serves mainly Indigenous communities and Indigenous-led organizations by providing research and workshop services based in decolonial ethics and Indigenous worldviews.

 Dr. Les Sabiston (Red River Métis) is a Senior Associate at Gimiwan Consulting and Research who lives in Aswahonanihk (Selkirk), Manitoba.
 Working at the intersections of political, legal, and medical anthropologies, as well as Indigenous Studies, Les’ work brings together critical social theories of colonialism, race, class, gender and sexuality with the political commitments of decolonization and aspirations of realizing alternative worlds informed by Indigenous futures.
 A guiding principle to his work has been to develop a more robust understanding of the ongoing process of encounter with Indigenous peoples in Canada, that is, how the state and its people interact with and understand themselves in relation to the original peoples of this land.

-was born and raised in Yellowknife, NWT.
+Chloe Grandjambe (Dragon Smith) was born and raised in Yellowknife, NWT.
 Of Dënesųłiné, French, and German heritage, she grew up close to her Indigenous cultural values and learned traditional skills for living on the land.
 While she has western education credentials, she has learned most of what she knows from her family and the Land.
 As a mixed-blood person, Chloe feels a constant responsibility to bridge barriers and help create balance however she can.
 She co-founded an outdoor learning initiative called Bushkids, located in Yellowknife.
 Beb(a)ski is a collaboration project between Robert Grandjambe and Chloe Dragon Smith, a young Indigenous family, living with the Land and sharing what they learn.

 Don Carruthers Den Hoed is a Research Associate at the University of British Columbia where he leads the Canadian Parks Collective for Innovation and Leadership (CPCIL).
 Don has 26 years of experience in parks interpretation and education, public engagement, and land management.
 He is a Senior Researcher with the Conservation Through Reconciliation Partnership and a Network Investigator with the Canadian Mountain Network.
 He holds an MA in Education from University of Calgary, a PhD from University of Calgary in Interdisciplinary Studies and just completed a Postdoctoral Fellowship in Environmental Sustainability at Mount Royal University.